 This is one of a series of posts on some commonly held prepping beliefs, and reasons why they may be wrong and possibly dangerous to you and your loved ones.

 Note: Myths 5 – 10 were taken from a post by a so-called prepper expert providing advice while dispelling “myths” about prepping and bugging out.
 I thought the advice to be so outrageously idiotic and dangerous that I felt the need to respond to this guy before he gets people killed.

 I say, make these decisions ahead of time.
-Identify the events, situations, or scenarios that would drive to bug-out.
-Set trigger points and steps to take at each trigger point so when you are in a full-on panic mode.
-So when you are at the most crucial decision point your level-headed decisions are already made for you.
+Identify the events, situations, or scenarios that would drive you to bug-out.
+Set trigger points and steps to take at each trigger point so when you are in a full-on panic mode you can still know what to do and when.
+In so doing, when you are at the most crucial decision point your level-headed decisions are already made for you.
 It is called “planning.”
 And those of us that have worked in high-stress, emergency, disaster, and stressful lines of work know that the worst possible time to do planning and making complex decisions is when the pressure is at its highest.
-Read what I have to say about “Fight or Flight” here <SURVIVING ANY DISASTER: Part 7– Making Decisions>.

 Go through a threat and risk assessment of those events that you have decided will likely affect your family. <read more> Then work through the “probability and severity” aspect of each threat.
 Then based on that you can design a plan to mitigate the threats and risks in logical and reasonable approach.
 You can take it one step at a time addressing the most urgent threat first.

 So, yes, I agree with the writer on having a plan.
 But I feel his logic, reasoning and advice is flawed to the point it could jeopardize the safety of you and your family.